www.sillybeliefs.com

 Christians just can't see how contradictory their silly Bible really is.
 They say that I should 'call on the name of Jesus and be saved', yet at the same time their Jesus is actively convincing me that he doesn't exist, convincing me that all the problems in the world are natural, not spiritual.
 Jesus should make up his mind whether he wants followers or not.

-Posted by the 'Silly Beliefs' Team, 16 Aug, 2007 ~ Add a Comment
+Posted by the 'Silly Beliefs' Team, 16 Aug, 2007 ~ Add a Comment Send to a Friend

 Comments: